-which means the gap must be bigger than $(2-\frac{1}{2})\alpha+2\delta$, which is not the expected one, namely $k\delta$ for some scalar $k$.
+This means that the gap must be bigger than $(2-\frac{1}{2})\alpha+2\delta$, which is not the expected one and it would be $k\delta$ for some scalar $k$.
 This theorem is good only for the case that all eigenvalues are semi-simple. \end{remark}